RobloxAPI/doc/src/doc/en/api/class/Studio.md

 script editor.

 ### Details
-While enabled, when a `(`, `[` or `{` character is typed in the script editor, the corresponding closing bracket is inserted after the cursor.
+When a `(`, `[` or `{` character is typed in the script editor while this setting is enabled, the corresponding closing bracket is inserted after the cursor.
 The character is not inserted if there is a non-whitespace character directly after the cursor.

 If an opening bracket is deleted while the cursor is directly between the two matching brackets (that is, both characters are adjacent), then both characters